briansmith/ring/API-CONVENTIONS.md

 situation in the future.

 Where possible, avoid conditioning on specific reason codes and limit usage to logging.
-The reason codes are very specific and may change over time.
+The reason codes are very fine-grained and tend to leak details of the library's internal structure.
+Changes in the library often have a side effect of changing the exact reason code returned.

 ## Memory allocation